zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 - For Objectives and Key Results, we align with [Platforms guidance](/handbook/engineering/infrastructure/platforms/#okr) for creation and structure.

-#### Epics
+#### Epics / Projects

-In addition to the format described in the [platforms project management page](/handbook/engineering/infrastructure/platforms/project-management/#epics), these sections may be helpful
+In addition to the format described in the [platforms project management page](/handbook/engineering/infrastructure/platforms/project-management/#epics), these optional sections may be helpful

 ```markdown